How to Support Employees With Workplace Anxiety

 An impossible workload is a common cause of stress.
 Overworked employees will often strive to meet your expectations until they reach a breaking point and workplace anxiety sets in.
 Adequate staffing levels will pay off in reduced absenteeism and increased retention in the long term.

 No one is perfect.
 Collaboration improves work quality, whereas expecting perfection without it is a sure way to foster a stress-inducing workplace.
 Instead, create a work environment where quality control mechanisms ensure that everyone’s work is vetted and where occasional mistakes are an expected part of the process.

 Check in Often

-Conduct wellness surveys, sponsor talks by mental health experts, and have frontline managers check in on employee stress levels during 1:1 meetings.
+Conduct wellness surveys, sponsor talks by mental health experts, and have frontline managers check in on employee stress levels during one-on-one meetings.
 Wellness surveys should not only take the pulse of employees’ mental health, but they should also try to ascertain whether your employees know what mental health resources are available to them.

 Provide a Variety of Supports

 In addition to healthcare plans with robust mental health benefits, consider investing in an employee assistance program (EAP) that includes a generous number of free therapy sessions per year.
 But don’t stop there.
 You can also provide opportunities for your employees to take part in activities that promote mental health, such as access to reduced rate health club membership, employee resource groups, or brown bag lunches featuring nutritionists, sleep experts, or other wellness experts.